aimms/how-to/Articles/689/689-nice-to-meet-you-python-bridge.rst

     py::run_python_script("transpose.py");

 This will scan the Python script ``transpose.py`` make the function ``transpose_matrix`` available.
+In the example project provided, this procedure is called during initialization.

 Step 6.
 Execute the Python function from within AIMMS model
 --------------------------------------------------------------